cualquiercosa327/tsorage/docs/source/principles/architecture.rst

 another.
 - A collection of timestamped data points having the specified type.

-More details about the message format are available in the `Ingesting Time Series`_.
+More details about the message format are available in the :ref:`IngestingTimeSeries` section.

 The following components are parts of the ingestion layer: